JulienFink/JWT-Project/README.md

 {"typ":"JWT","alg":"none"}.{"username":"guest"}.
 ```

-What would happen if we decided to change the value of the username to "admin" ?
+What would happen if we decided to change the value of the username to 'admin' ?
 We would get a new valid JWT and thus get access to the admin section.

 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJ1c2VybmFtZSI6ImFkbWluIn0.